-Traffic control measures were observed being implemented in accordance with APM TRANS-01-through APM TRANS-05 during this reporting period.
-CPUC ECMs observed traffic control crews helping to facilitate construction activities by directing one-way traffic along roads associated with TL 625C, C 440 Phase 1, and TL 629A (Photo 6 - Attachment A).
+Traffic control measures were observed being implemented in accordance with APM TRANS-01 through APM TRANS-05 during this reporting period.
+CPUC ECMs observed traffic control crews helping to facilitate construction activities by directing one-way traffic along roads associated with TL 629A (see Photo 6 - Attachment A), TL 625C, and C 440 Phase 1.
 Motorists were notified of construction activities with signage, and guided around construction activities on or near public roadways with signs, cones, signals, and the use of a pilot car.
 Traffic was observed being temporarily stopped when helicopter external load operations crossed over public roadways, and construction and traffic control crews adhered to specific traffic control restrictions within a half mile of schools.